DanielEgdal/DVE-Groups/README.md

 # DVE-Groups

 My application for generating groups for first rounds of WCA competitions.

-The aim is to get it online at http://tools.danskspeedcubingforening.dk/ so it is more user friendly.
+It will be moved online to http://groups.danskspeedcubingforening.dk/

 Additionally useful PDF's are generated to organisers.
 The program makes use of a slight modification of [Anker's scorecards](https://github.com/Daniel-Anker-Hermansen/WCA_tools_lib/tree/main/wca_scorecards_lib) for scorecards.